beniaminterza/SNMP-Tool-Node/README.md

 # About

-This project is a fullstack project made with Node JS and Vanilla JS.
+This project is a SNMP project made with Node JS and React JS.
 The goal of this project is to create a SNMP tool that is easy to use.
-I will use this library here: **https://www.npmjs.com/package/net-snmp**
+I used this library here: **https://www.npmjs.com/package/net-snmp**

 # Installation
 If you are on Windows you can simply run the batch file-> SNMP.bat